Decision Taking as a Service: DTaaS

 DTaaS is a (potentially) meaningful concept in the sense that it may open a novel perspective on organizational architecture.
 DTaaS seems to be uncommon except in cases where quite dedicated DT processes are outtasked and often in a case by case fashion only.

 DTaaS will be initiated by the outtasking unit $U$, or rather by its governing body (subunit) $g_U$ which will make use of the DT services of agent $a$ which may be a part of unit $U^{\prime}$ instead of having that part of DT self-sourced for $U$ by $m_U$.
-For doing that $g_U$ needs plausible reasons.
+For enacting this outtasking transformation $g_U$ needs plausible reasons.
 These reasons will differ from case to case but some general remarks concerning these reasons can be collected: \begin{itemize} \item DT provider $a$ may be less vulnerable to the effects of stress created by an involvement in DT concerning $U$ than $m_U$.
 Even $a$'s authority or trust base may exceed that of $m_U$.

-\item DT provider $a$'s awareness of the consequences of possible decisions to parties outside $U$ may significantly exceed that of $U$.
+\item DT provider $a$'s awareness of the consequences of possible decisions to parties outside $U$ may exceed that of $U$.

 \item DT provider $a$ may include highly skilled DT specialists who are especially competent in: (i) timing of DT, (ii) prediction of the effects of implementing potential decision outcomes, either tactically or strategically, or both, (iii) managing the core of DP preceding DT, (iv) evaluating the quality of preparatory DP activities may exceed that of $m_U$, (v) drafting decision outcomes, (vi) communicating decision outcomes.